-Bowse to the location where your video clip is saved which you want to convert to animated GIF.
+Browse to the location where your video clip is saved which you want to convert to an animated GIF.

 Play the video file.

 The images will be saved automatically in the mentioned directory.
-If you don’t see any images, close VLC application and reopen it and replay the same video.
+If you don’t see any images, close the VLC application, reopen it, and replay the same video.
 This may happen if VLC fails to recognize the enabled scene filter.

-The converted images are stored in frames folder.
+The converted images are stored in the frames folder.

 Convert video Clip into GIF using GIMP